kazemnejad/jekyll-course-website-template/README.md

 Additionally, you can update navigation menus (the menu at the top of the website) by editing `_data/nav.yml`

 To add new section, add new navigation menu.
-Then create a new file in website's directory using the following template:
+Then create a new file in website's root directory using the following template:
 ```markdown
 ---
 layout: page